-6. TSI’s Internet Kit Meets All Federal Requirements for Fixed Wireless Signals Including 47 CFR 15.
+6. TSI’s Internet Kits Meet All Federal Requirements for Fixed Wireless Signals Including 47 CFR 15

-TSI’s Internet Kit and its antennas produce two types of fixed wireless signals.
-The Verizon Wireless USB cellular modem and Wilson signal-booster antenna operate on Verizon’s federally licensed private wireless spectrum at 700/800/1900 MHz.
+TSI’s 4G Internet Kit produces two types of fixed wireless signals.
+The Verizon Wireless USB cellular modem operates on Verizon’s federally licensed private wireless spectrum at 700/800/1900 MHz.
 The CradlePoint Mobile Broadband Router provides wired and wireless connection options to your computers.
-The router’s wireless (WiFi) networks operate at 2.4 and 5.0 GHz – unlicensed spectrums which are federally regulated and reserved by the FCC for public use.
-All wireless signals operate on OTARD-qualifying antennas and meet all 47 CFR 15 Federal requirements for wireless devices.
+The router’s wireless (WiFi) networks broadcast within the 2.4 and 5.0 GHz unlicensed spectrum bands which are federally regulated and reserved by the FCC for public use.
+All of the kit's wireless signals operate on OTARD-qualifying antennas and meet all 47 CFR 15 Federal requirements for wireless devices.
 In the aforementioned Continental Airlines Memorandum Opinion and Order (FCC 06-157) the FCC explains the reasons why both wireless signals fall within the scope of fixed wireless signals.

 7. Telecommunications Act of 1996 Prohibits Exclusive Contracts Between Telecommunications Carriers and Building Owners.
 (47 CFR § 64.2500)